 Description of person/vehicle

-Jot down specific physical features and clothing items along with the make and model of the vehicle.
+Jot down physical features and clothing items along with the make and model of the vehicle.

 What Are the Effects of Illegal Dumping?

 If you’ve ever been a victim of illegal dumping, you know how frustrating it can be.
-Not only does their trash take up space in your bin, but you can be hit with additional charges in the following situations.
+Not only does the extra trash take up space in your bin, but you can be hit with additional charges in the following situations:

 Exceeded Weight Limit

-If your container surpasses the weight capacity on your rental agreement, you might see overage charges on your account.
+If your container goes over the weight capacity on your rental agreement, you might see overage charges on your account.

-With strangers’ junk on top of your own daily trash, the container can fill up past the maximum capacity, resulting in overloading fees.
+With strangers’ junk on top of your own daily trash, debris might fill up past the top of the container or spill over the sides, resulting in overloading fees.

 Others might be unaware of the debris allowed in your container.
 If they toss prohibited materials, the landfill can charge extra to safely sort the waste.

-From container placement to waste strategies for your business or job site, check out our blog for more industry tips.
+From container placement to waste strategies for your business or jobsite, check out our industry tips.